AndrewMathas/gitcat/README.rst

   -q, --quiet           Print messages only if repository changes

 Commands:
-  add       Add current repository to the catalogue branch    Print status of all branches in repository commit    Commit changes in all repositories diff      Print a diff of the changes in each repository fetch     Fetch all repositories from remote repositories install   Install repository from the catalogue ls        List all repositories in the catalogue pull      Pull all repositories from remote repositories push      Commit and push local repositories to remote repositories remove    Remove repository from the catalogue status    Print the status of all repositories
+  :add:       Add current repository to the catalogue
+  :branch:    Print status of all branches in repository
+  :commit:    Commit changes in all repositories
+  :diff:      Print a diff of the changes in each repository
+  :fetch:     Fetch all repositories from remote repositories
+  :install:   Install repository from the catalogue
+  :ls:        List all repositories in the catalogue
+  :pull:      Pull all repositories from remote repositories
+  :push:      Commit and push local repositories to remote repositories
+  :remove:    Remove repository from the catalogue
+  :status:    Print the status of all repositories

 **add**